Matchpool/voting-system/README.md

 # Development Challenge contract

 Contract meant to plug into any existing ERC20 token that wants to incentivize crowdsourced development for their platform.
 Participants register their submission and the contract owner approves it.
-Token holders stake their token into the contract and vote with their stake.
+Token holders stake their token into the contract and vote for their favorite submission with their stake.

 ## Rules